Demographics of Glasgow: Ethnicity

 The following table shows the ethnic group of respondents in the previous four censuses in Glasgow alongside two estimates.

 A Home Office report officially estimated that the 'coloured' population of Glasgow in 1958 was likely around 3,000 to 5,000, the majority being Asian (2,000 Pakistanis and 2,000 Indians).
+A similar estimate was given for 1961, whereby there was 3,000 Asians within Glasgow.